chris-nowicki/mac-setup/README.md

 > [!NOTE]
 > Disable Window Management in Raycast Settings

 I use [rectangle](https://rectangleapp.com/) to move and resize windows using keyboard shortcuts.
-I used to use [spectacle](https://www.spectacleapp.com/), but rectangle is more regularly maintained and allows me to use all of the same keyboard shortcuts as spectacle.

 I highly recommend installing this and memorizing the keyboard shortcuts.
 Fluid and seamless window management is key to being productive while coding.